Turn your Dream Admit into Reality

 Stanford Alumni Network and Mentorship

-Stanford’s alumni network includes thousands of successful professionals across the world.
+Stanford’s alumni network is global and powerful.
 MEM students benefit from:

 • Career panels and networking events